cybrenix/cybrenix/README.md

 ## 👋 Hello there!

-I'm **Cybrenix**, a passionate freelance software developer specializing in creating efficient, scalable, and user-friendly solutions.
-With expertise in a range of programming languages and frameworks, I am dedicated to delivering top-quality software that meets and exceeds client expectations.
+I'm **Cybrenix**, a passionate freelance software developer specializing in creating efficient, user-friendly solutions.
+With many years of expertise in a range of programming languages and frameworks, I am dedicated to delivering top-notch software that meets and exceeds client expectations.

 **I am actively looking for freelance work!
 If you're interested in collaborating, please join my Discord server: [Cybrenix Development](https://discord.gg/xuE7wsypc9).**